More than 150 vehicles dispose of 47 tons of residential waste at free SFL drop-off event. LEARN MORE

-When did Sunny Farms first open?
+When did WIN Waste Innovations of Seneca County first open?

 When do you expect the landfill to be full?